wenqian-hu/my-shadow-is-my-best-friend/README.md

 To play the comics with sound (on Windows) - follow the following guide for setting up an HTTP server - http://www.jhh.me/blog/2012/12/24/setting-up-http-server-on-windows-with-node-js/.

 The reason why we need to start a server is because we are using the Web Audio API to fetch and play audio files.
-The Web Audio API gives us more control over the playback of audio elements over the native HTML5 <audio> tag.
+The Web Audio API also gives us more control (programmatically) over the playback of audio elements over the native HTML5 <audio> tag.